-CALICE: Plan for FY08/09

-Because of the current financial situation at STFC, we understand that we have to reduce CALICE spending in FY08/09 to a minimum.
-However, there are various factors (specifically work close to being published, R&D which has applications well beyond the ILC, and UK responsibilities upholding the UK reputation as a reliable partner) which mean there is a good case for not shutting down this work immediately.
+The following is a detailed breakdown of a proposed plan for funding CALICE at a significantly reduced level in FY08/09.
+Because of the current financial situation at STFC, we understand that we have to reduce CALICE spending in the next FY to a minimum and complete the remaining work within the year.
+However, there are various factors (specifically; work close to being published, R&D which is generic and has applications well beyond the ILC, and UK responsibilities upholding the UK reputation as a reliable partner) which mean we believe there is a good case for not shutting down this work immediately.

 The current CALICE grant consists of five workpackages and, for each, we have planned a programme of work.
-We outline the cases for these programmes below.
-The cost of each workpackage in FY08/09 is given below, and is broken down in a spreadsheet supplied separately.
-The total cost of all five workpackages in FY08/09 is £564k.
+We outline the cases for these below and give the cost of each workpackage in FY08/09.
+The total cost of all five workpackages in FY08/09 is £629k.

 WP1: Beam Tests.
-The CALICE collaboration has been testing "physics prototypes" of calorimeters in beams at DESY and CERN over the last two years and this will continue at FNAL throughout 2008 and into 2009.
+The CALICE collaboration has been testing "physics prototypes" of both electromagnetic (ECAL) and hadronic (HCAL) calorimeters in beams at DESY and CERN over the last two years and this will continue at FNAL throughout 2008 and into 2009.
 These are prototypes to measure electromagnetic and hadronic showers in detail and to compare then with simulation.
-A large dataset has already been taken and is currently being analysed.
-This work is quite generic and so the long term outcome will be an improvement in simulation models and tools not only for the ILC but also for many other experiments.
-However, because of the truncation of the UK programme, we shall no longer be able to see this aspect of the work through to completion.
+A large dataset has already been taken with a silicon wafer ECAL and scintillating tile HCAL and is currently being analysed.
+This work is quite generic and so the long term outcome will be an improvement in simulation models and tools not only for linear colliders but also for many other experiments.

 CALICE-UK is responsible for the data acquisition and real-time monitoring of the beam test systems, and leads several aspects of the data analysis.
 Given the investment of effort and equipment in this area, we should reap some benefit from the results.
 We plan to continue with these analyses until they are published, which will be within FY08/09.
 This requires RA, support physicist and academic effort, which would be needed throughout most of the FY.
-Besides the effort shown in the spreadsheet, this includes effort from an RA who is now funded through EUDET (see below).
+This includes effort from an RA who is now funded through EUDET (see below).
 We also have three graduate students writing theses on these data, and we need to support them until they finish their work.
-Following completion of these analyses, this effort would stop and the UK would have to withdraw from this work.